fullstackdevs14/sample-stripe-handler/README.md

 # Sample Stripe Handler

-This small demo shows how to accept payments with stripe with Vue.js using an Azure Serverless Function.
-It's actually not that bad to set up!
+This demo shows how to accept payments with stripe.
+This is the backend part of the demo which  is built with Azure Serverless Function.

 Live demo at
 [https://shoppity.azurewebsites.net/](https://shoppity.azurewebsites.net/)